Vector Magic supports the following bitmap and vector formats. If you would like us to add

 Support for reading and editing PDF files is much more limited.

-SVG - The W3C standard vector image format is called SVG (Scalable Vector Graphics).
+- The W3C standard vector image format is called SVG (Scalable Vector Graphics).
 Inkscape and recent versions of Adobe Illustrator

 and CorelDRAW have good support for reading and writing SVG.
-Further information on the SVG format may be found on the
+Further information on the SVG format may be found on the official SVG website.

-DXF - Drawing eXchange Format.
+- Drawing eXchange Format.

 A CAD format from Autodesk, used by CAD tools from many different vendors.